-TABLE 3: The IFRC's framework for evaluation - criteria and standards8

-Evaluation criteria guide to what we evaluate in our work

-→ IFRC's standards and policies.
+TABLE 3: The IFRC's framework for evaluation - criteria and standards 8 Evaluation criteria guide to what we evaluate in our work Evaluation standards guide to how we evaluate our work IFRC's standards and policies.
 The extent that the IFRC's work upholds the policies and guidelines of the International Red Cross and Red Crescent Movement.

-- → Relevance and appropriateness.
-The extent that the IFRC's work is suited to the needs and priorities of the target group and complements work from other actors. - → Efficiency.
-The extent that the IFRC's work is cost-effective and timely. - → Effectiveness.
-The extent that the IFRC's work has or is likely to achieve its intended, immediate results. - → Coverage.
-The extent that the IFRC's work includes (or excludes) population groups and the differential impact on these groups. - → Impact.
-The extent that the IFRC's work affects positive and negative changes on stakeholders, directly or indirectly, intended or unintended. - → Coherence.
-The extent that the IFRC's work is consistent with relevant policies (e.g. humanitarian, security, trade, military and development), and takes adequate account of humanitarian and human-rights considerations. - → Sustainability and connectedness.
-The extent the benefits of the IFRC's work are likely to continue once the IFRC's role is completed.
+Relevance and appropriateness.
+The extent that the IFRC's work is suited to the needs and priorities of the target group and complements work from other actors.
+Efficiency.
+The extent that the IFRC's work is cost-effective and timely.
+Effectiveness.
+The extent that the IFRC's work has or is likely to achieve its intended, immediate results.
+Coverage.
+The extent that the IFRC's work includes (or excludes) population groups and the differential impact on these groups.
+Impact.
+The extent that the IFRC's work affects positive and negative changes on stakeholders, directly or indirectly, intended or unintended.
+Coherence.
+The extent that the IFRC's Utility.
+Evaluations must be useful and used.
+Feasibility.
+Evaluations must be realistic, diplomatic and managed in a sensible, cost- effective manner.
+Ethics and legality.
+Evaluations must be conducted in an ethical and legal manner, with particular regard for the welfare of those involved in and affected by the evaluation.
+Impartiality and independence.
+Evaluations should provide a comprehensive and unbiased assessment that takes into account the views of all stakeholders.
+With external evaluations, evaluators should not be involved or have a vested interest in the intervention being evaluated.
+Transparency.
+Evaluation activities should reflect an attitude of openness and transparency.
+Accuracy.
+Evaluations should be technically accurate, providing sufficient information about the data collection, analysis and interpretation methods so that its worth or merit can be work is consistent with relevant policies (e.g. humanitarian, security, trade, military and development), and takes adequate account of humanitarian and human-rights considerations.
+Sustainability and connectedness.
+The extent the benefits of the IFRC's work are likely determined.
+7. Participation.
+Stakeholders should be consulted and meaningfully involved in the evaluation process when feasible and appropriate.
+8. Collaboration.
+Collaboration between key operating partners in the evaluation process to continue once the IFRC's role is completed. improves the legitimacy and utility of the evaluation.